Brent Gilchrist: Detroit

 Coached by legend Scotty Bowman and captained by Hall of Famer Steve Yzerman, the Red Wings placed third in the Western Conference, finishing only six points behind Gilchrist's former club, the Dallas Stars.
 After defeating the Phoenix Coyotes in a hard-fought six game series, the Wings next faced the St. Louis Blues.
 After again taking six games to finish the series, the Wings were set to face the Stars in the Western Conference final.
 The grueling series was taken by the Wings in six.
-The Wings moved on to face the upstart Washington Capitals in the Stanley Cup Finals.
+The Wings moved on to face the upstart Washington Capitals in the Stanley Cup Final.
 The experienced Red Wings proved to be too much to handle for the Capitals as Detroit swept the series in four games and won back-to-back Stanley Cup championships.
 Gilchrist's move to Detroit in 1997 paid dividends as he finally won the Stanley Cup after almost 10 years in the NHL.
 The price of winning the cup was high for Gilchrist, however, as he underwent a serious hernia operation and played only 29 games in the two following years.